 - Monitor, measure, analyze, report and improve.

 - This is not a one-and-done exercise.
-Establish regular assessments intervals, measure what matters and analyze the data and create an improvement plan.
+Establish regular assessment intervals, measure what matters, analyze the data and create an improvement plan.

 - Report to the board on cyber maturity and the cyber-risk posture across the organization.

-Finally, leadership matters: Set the tone at the top that makes cybersecurity, and cybersecurity governance, a priority.
-However, leadership is not everything.
-Policies, standards and processes align cybersecurity governance with cybersecurity priorities so that the focus does not change as employees change.
+Leadership matters: Set the tone at the top that makes cybersecurity -- and cybersecurity governance -- a priority.
+But remember that leadership is not everything.
+Policies, standards and processes align cybersecurity governance with cybersecurity priorities so that cyber safeguards remain strong when leaders and employees change.

-Cybersecurity cannot work in a vacuum.
-The distributed nature of cyber risks requires that mitigation efforts connect across the entire organization.
+Finally, cybersecurity cannot work in a vacuum.
+The distributed nature of cyber-risks requires that mitigation efforts connect across the entire organization.
 Engage everyone.

 About the author